Removing a Stair lift

 There are several low- or no-cost options for removal once a stair lift is no longer needed.
 Some providers offer a buyback program for stair lifts that they sell and install.
 The price they are willing to pay to buy back the lift typically depends on the make, model, and condition it is in.
-The provider will often refurbish these stair lifts and resell them at a discounted price or add them to a rental fleet.
+The provider will then offer these stair lifts as used units to future customers and sell them at a discounted price or add them to a rental fleet.
 Typically, they will remove these stair lifts at no cost.

 Providers that do not offer a buyback program will likely remove a stair lift and take it away at no cost if there is an opportunity to reuse the lift.
 If the stair lift is too old for reuse or damaged beyond repair, they will typically uninstall and remove the lift for a nominal fee.